This chapter was updated in July 2021 to reflect changes from the revised Working Together to Safeguard Children.

 - Whether there is any need for any urgent action to protect the child or any other children in the household or community.

-A decision to discuss the referral with other agencies without parental knowledge or permission can only be authorised by a Children's social care manager, and the reasons recorded.
+A decision to discuss the referral with other agencies without parental knowledge can only be authorised by a Children's Social Care manager, and the reasons recorded.
 This checking and information gathering stage must involve an immediate assessment of any concerns about either the child's health and development, or actual and/or potential harm, which justify further enquiries, assessments and / or interventions, including Child Protection.

 Interviews with the child, if appropriate, should take place in a safe environment and follow the statutory requirements under Working Together to Safeguard Children and the best practice guidance of 'Achieving Best Evidence'.
 All interviews with children and family members should take account of the children and families' communication methods i.e. be undertaken in their preferred language and where appropriate for some people by using non-verbal communication methods such as Makaton or BSL.

-The Children's social care manager will maintain management oversight of assessment and will authorise the decision to initiate action.
-If the child and / or family are known to professional agencies or the facts clearly indicate that a Section 47 Enquiry is required, Children's social care will initiate a strategy meeting/discussion immediately (Children Act 1989, Working Together to Safeguard Children), and together with other agencies determine what threshold is met and what subsequent actions are required how to proceed.
+The Children's Social Care manager will maintain management oversight of assessment and will authorise the decision to initiate action.
+If the child and / or family are known to other agencies or the facts clearly indicate that a Section 47 Enquiry is required, Children's Social Care will initiate a strategy meeting/discussion immediately (Children Act 1989, Working Together to Safeguard Children), and together with other agencies determine what threshold is met and what subsequent actions are required how to proceed.

 The police will be informed if a crime may have been committed through strategy discussion.
-The police will determine their level of intervention alongside Children's Social Care through strategy discussion and subsequent strategy meetings (Children Act 1989, Working Together to Safeguard Children).
+The police will determine their level of intervention alongside Children's Social Care through strategy discussion and subsequent strategy meetings (Children Act 1989, Working Together to Safeguard Children 2018).

 5. Concluding a Referral

-At the end of the referral discussion, the referrer and Children's social care should be clear about the proposed action, who will be taking it, timescales and whether no further action will be taken.
+At the end of the referral discussion, the referrer and Children's Social Care should be clear about the proposed action, who will be taking it, timescales and whether no further action will be taken.
+This will be fully recorded in the referral record.

 Potential outcomes may include: